name-finder/name-finder/reddit_bot/README.md

-# How to use the reddit bot
+# How to use the reddit bot /u/USNamesBot

-The reddit bot provides the following information:

 ## Get data about name(s)